Buying Advice Guide

 8GB - sufficient for general use (browsing the internet, word processing etc)

-An important factor in choosing RAM is it's height.
-If you have a tower CPU cooler, RAM may be too tall to fit under the cooler.
+Another important factor in choosing RAM is it's height.
+If you have a tower CPU cooler the RAM may be too tall to fit under the cooler.
 This isn't the case with liquid coolers as they don't obstruct the area around the CPU.

 4. Power Supply Unit (PSU)